-MEDIA LITERACY AND CIVIC ACTION 209 H Semester 209 CP Semester
+DIGITAL & MEDIA LITERACY 209 H Semester 209 CP Semester

-In this course students will learn key concepts in media literacy by examining their own media consumption and learning the tools for becoming more critical consumers of the news.
-Media literacy concepts include how news is generated, standards of journalistic integrity, and methods for evaluating media sources.
+In this course students will learn key concepts in digital and media literacy by examining their own media consumption and learning the tools for becoming more critical consumers of the news.
+Media literacy concepts include how news is generated, standards of journalistic integrity, methods for evaluating digital and media sources, and developing research skills.

 Students will also develop and conduct a Civic Action Project.
 Students will start by exploring issues that are important to them at the local, state, national, and global level.
 Students will select one issue and conduct research into the root causes and barriers to change.
 Students will then create and follow through on an action plan to create change.
 At the completion of this course students will have the tools necessary to be informed, active, and engaged global citizens in the 21st century.